Caroline Doig: Career

 In 2018, she was invited to unveil a plaque at the Royal College of Surgeons of Edinburgh commemorating the achievements of the 'Edinburgh Seven', the first group of matriculated undergraduate female students at any British university.

 Legacy

 In 2007, the Royal College of Surgeons Edinburgh awarded the first Hunter-Doig Medal.
 It is named for Caroline Doig and Alice Headwards-Hunter, the first woman to sit and pass the examinations of the Royal College of Surgeons of Edinburgh in 1920.
 The silver medal is awarded by the Royal College of Surgeons of Edinburgh every second year, recognising excellence within the female membership.

+In 2025, the Royal College of Surgeons of Edinburgh unveiled Eleven Surgeons, a painting by Kirstin Mackinnon, which portrays the nine female surgeons who have been awarded the Hunter-Doig medal to date, seated beneath portraits of Doig and Hunter against the backdrop of an old teaching operating theatre.
+The surgeons depicted are Julie Brittenden, Lorna Marson, Jennifer Robson, Farhat Din, Sandra McAllister, Alice Hartley, Chloe Scott, Emma Stapleton and Beatrix Elsberger.
+It is only the fourth painting depicting women in their collection.

 Personal life

 Doig published her autobiography, Enilorac: Hands of a Lady in 2018, on her experiences becoming a surgeon.

 Doig died on 14 November 2019, aged 81.